Home/spices/Whole Nutmeg Seeds

 How should nutmeg be stored?

-Whole nutmeg seeds should be stored in a cool, dark place in an airtight container to maintain freshness.
+Store whole nutmeg seeds in a cool, dark place in an airtight container to maintain freshness.

 Can nutmeg be used in cooking?